 Who provides the data

-We receive 3.5+ million de-identified patient records on a regular basis from our NHS Network Partners comprised of 16 organisations across the UK.
+We receive over 4 million de-identified patient records on a regular basis from our NHS Healthcare Partners comprised of 16 organisations across the UK.

 Our network is only comprised of specialist care providers of mental illness and dementia services which patients can access in hospitals or their own homes.